How To Apply

 Interviews

-All interviews in 2022 will be virtual.
+To align with national AAMC and local Duke recommendations, all interviews in 2024 will be virtual.
 We participate in the National Resident Matching Program (NRMP).
 Each applicant will meet with many faculty and current fellows.
 If you have a particular area of interest, please let us know before your visit so we can try to arrange interviews with appropriate faculty members.

 Additional Duke policies and requirements regarding recruitment can be found on the Duke Graduate Medical Education's Web site.